thfmart/Image-Manipulation/README.md

 ## Requirements
 Standart libraries from C++11 or higher.
 The project was developed using Dev-C++ but you can test on other softwares

+## Usage
+Resulting images will be written on the assets/output folder

 ## Image Processing Functions
 These are the functions defined in the 'ImageEditor' class.